top of page

 The verb 'abrogate' finds its origins in Latin, specifically from the word 'abrogare.'
 It is formed by combining 'ab,' meaning 'away from,' and 'rogare,' meaning 'to ask' or 'to propose a law.'
 In ancient Rome, 'abrogare' referred to the formal act of repealing or abolishing a law or decree through a specific legal process, typically initiated by a request or proposal.
 As the term was adopted into English, it retained this core meaning, describing the action of formally repealing, annuling, or abolishing a law, agreement, contract, or established custom or practice.
 The etymology of 'abrogate' underscores the concept of a formal legal process to remove or eliminate something, emphasizing the seriousness and legality associated with the act of repeal.

-Quiz: Find the meaning of the verb abrogate:
+Find the correct meaning of the verb abrogate:

 Try Again!